 But other research, conducted by psychologist James McNulty at the University of Tennessee, suggests that forgiveness isn’t always the best choice for married spouses.
 McNulty studied 72 newlywed couples over two years, following up with them every six months.
 He found that, in general, spouses who were more likely to forgive each other had stronger, more satisfying relationships; those who were less forgiving had less happy marriages.

-But the opposite was true if a husband or wife frequently mistreated his or her spouse, such as by insulting, swearing at, or refusing to talk to him or her.
+But the opposite was true if a husband or wife frequently mistreated their spouse, such as by insulting, swearing at, or refusing to talk to them.
 When they were the objects of such abuse, more forgiving spouses became less satisfied with their marriages.

 To explain this result, McNulty argues that if a spouse continues to forgive a chronically misbehaving husband or wife, that bad behavior will probably continue, or get worse.

 “Partners of very forgiving spouses know that those spouses are very forgiving and may feel they can get away with their negative behaviors without repercussions,” he says.

 “If that is the case, making sure partners know they are accountable for their negative behaviors should prevent those behaviors from getting out of control.”